Philosophy Essay Generator

 Does it write in the analytic or continental style?

 Analytic by default — premises, conclusions, counterexamples, thought experiments — because that is the house style of most English-speaking philosophy departments.
-If your course is continental (phenomenology, critical theory, hermeneutics, Deleuze), say so in the prompt and the drafter will shift register accordingly, though the analytic mode is where the tool is strongest.
+If your course is continental (phenomenology, critical theory, hermeneutics, Deleuze), say so in the prompt and the workspace will shift register accordingly, though the analytic mode is where the tool is strongest.

 Will it actually engage with the counterexample, or just mention it?